AI researchers use heartbeat detection to identify deepfake videos

 In work released last week, Binghamton University and Intel researchers introduced AI that goes beyond deepfake detection to recognize which deepfake model made a doctored video.
 The researchers found that deepfake model videos leave behind unique biological and generative noise signals — what they call “deepfake heartbeats.”
 The detection approach looks for residual biological signals from 32 different spots in a person’s face, which the researchers call PPG cells.

 “We propose a deepfake source detector that predicts the source generative model for any given video.
-To our knowledge, our approach is the first to conduct a deeper analysis for source detection that interprets residuals of generative models for deep fake videos,” the paper reads.
+To our knowledge, our approach is the first to conduct a deeper analysis for source detection that interprets residuals of generative models for deepfake videos,” the paper reads.
 “Our key finding emerges from the fact that we can interpret these biological signals as fake heartbeats that contain a signature transformation of the residuals per model.
 Thus, it gives rise to a new exploration of these biological signals for not only determining the authenticity of a video, but also classifying its source model that generates the video.”

 In experiments with deepfake video data sets, the PPG cell approach detected deepfakes with 97.3% accuracy and identified generative deepfake models from the popular deepfake data set FaceForensics++ with 93.4% accuracy.